How to mine Ethereum (ETH)

 It's quite easy to join a mining pool, even as a newcomer.
 Most large pools have detailed instructions on how to configure your mining software and connect to the pool.

-If you want to learn how to mine Ethereum solo in 2020, think twice.
+If you want to learn how to mine Ethereum solo, think twice.
 Mining pools appeared for a good reason.
 In the current competitive environment, you would have to invest a lot of money in equipment just to have a chance of getting a reward for an Ethereum block.

 The average time it takes a solo miner to find a block can reach up to several weeks or even months.